UiOHive/Hive-Wireless-Sensor-Network/source/hardware.md

 [include photo]

 ## Version 2, 2021
-Version 2 is an upgraded version which include a number of improvements like new sensors, larger solar panel and enclosure, an added microcontroller to control sensors only.
+Version 2 is an upgraded version which includes a number of improvements like new sensors, larger solar panel and enclosure, an added microcontroller to control sensors only.
 This version was made compatible with the Lora radio network solution, with its own libraries to perform tree topology with Lora radios.

 [include photo]